HardikKSavaliya/BlockChain-Interview/README.md

 # What is encryption?
 What is its role in Blockchain?
 Data security always matters.
 Encryption is basically an approach that helps organizations to keep their data secure.
 The encrypted data is encoded or changed up to some extent before it is sent out of a network by the sender and only authorized parties can access that information.In Blockchain, this approach is useful because it simply adds more to the overall security and authenticity of blocks and helps to keep them secure.

-# How does a block is recognized in the Blockchain approach?
-Every block in this online ledger basically consists of a hash pointer which acts as a link to the block which is prior to it, transaction data and in fact a stamp of time.

 # Is it possible to modify the data once it is written in a block?
 No, it’s not possible to do so.
 In case any modification is required, the organization simply has to erase the information from all other blocks too.
-It is because of no other reason than this, data must be given the extreme care of while using this approach.

 # What are Block Identifiers?
 In Blockchain, blocks can be identified by the block header hash and the block height.

-# Is it possible in Blockchain to remove one or more block from the networks?
-Yes, it can be done.
-There are times when only a specific portion of this online ledger is to be considered.
-With the help of default options and filters, this can easily be done without making a lot of efforts.

 # What exactly do you know about the security of a block?
 Well, a block or the entire blockchain is protected by a strong cryptographic hash algorithm.
 Each block has a unique hash pointer.
 Any modification in the block constituents will result in the change in the hash identifier of the block.
 Therefore, it offers an excellent level of security.
-Thus, one needs not to worry about the safety as well as the security of data that is present in a block.

 # What are Merkle trees?
 How important are Merkle trees in Blockchains?
-Merkle Tree also known as ‘hash tree’ is a data structure in cryptography in which each leaf node is a hash of a block of data, and each non-leaf node is a hash of its child nodes.Merkle tree-top blockchain interview questions-edureka
+Named after Ralph Merkle,Merkle Tree also is a data structure in cryptography in which each leaf node is a hash of a block of data, and each non-leaf node is a hash of its child nodes.

-The benefit of using the Merkle Tree in blockchain is that instead of downloading every transaction and every block, a “light client” can only download the chain of block headers.

-Also, if someone needs to verify the existence of a specific transaction in a block, then he doesn’t have to download the entire block.
-Downloading a set of a branch of this tree which contains this transaction is enough.
-We check the hashes which are just going up the branch (relevant to my transaction).
-If these hashes check out good, then we know that this particular transaction exist in this block.

-# What is a ledger?
-Is Blockchain an incorruptible ledger?
-Blockchain is considered incorruptible.
-Any ill-intentioned individual acting alone is powerless.
-“To take over the network, an attacker would have to control more than 50 percent of its total computing power,” Augier explains.
-“We hope that’s a theoretical scenario, but we can’t be sure.
-Should it happen, the individual would take every precaution to avoid being noticed.”
-Not to mention the energy required to power the computers needed for the blockchain system to work.

 # How is a blockchain ledger different from an ordinary one?
 The first and in fact the prime difference is Blockchain is a digital ledger that can be decentralized very easily.
 The chances of error in this approach are far less than that in an ordinary ledger.
 An ordinary ledger is what that is prepared by hands or by human efforts while the Blockchain performs all its tasks automatically.
 You just need to configure it in a proper manner and by following all the guidelines.

 # What type of records can be kept in a Blockchain?
 Is there any restriction on same?
 There is no restriction on keeping records of any type in the Blockchain approach.
 Industries are using Blockchain for securing all types of records.

 The common types of records (to name a few) that can be kept on the Blockchains are:

-Records of medical transactions
+* Records of medical transactions
-Identity management
+* Identity management
-Transaction processing
+* Transaction processing
-Business transactions,
+* Business transactions,
-Management activities
+* Management activities
-Documentation
+* Documentation

 # A distributed digital ledger is used for recording transaction in Blockchain.
 What does the system rely on?
 The system relies on the network servicing protocol and the nodes of the network.

-# What makes block unique?
-Each block has its own has a value attached to it.
-They can be identified with the help of block height and block header hash value.

-# How does the security of a block works?
-A block is the most secure part of a blockchain.
-A cryptographic hash algorithm protects it.
-The block also consists of a distinctive hash pointer which adds more security to the block.
-If the value within a block is changed, the hash value will also change.
-This is a security identifier and provides a reasonable level of security to the whole blockchain.
-Also, hackers need to know the hash key of the previous block even to attempt to make changes to the block information.

-# What are the types of blockchain?
-Explain the types in short
-There are three types of the blockchain.
-Private: Private blockchain works in a closed ecosystem and is set to permissioned.
-This means that no outsider can join or know the activities within the private blockchain.
-Public: Public blockchain works in an open ecosystem where anyone can join and do transactions.
-Consortium: Consortium blockchain is semi-decentralized in nature.

-# What is the difference between private and public blockchain?
-The basic difference between private and public blockchain is how they operate.
-The private blockchain is based on a closed ecosystem and hence is controlled in a certain way.
-Public blockchain are open to everyone.

 # What’s is the difference between blockchain and centralized network?
 The main difference between a centralized network and blockchain is how they are controlled.
 The blockchain is completely decentralized and doesn’t require a central authority.
 Inadvertently, it also brings benefits to blockchain such as trust, transparency, immutability and so on.